By Paul A. Rahe · 11 February 2012

 It took a terrible scandal and a host of lawsuits to get the American Church to rid itself of the pederast priests and clean up its seminaries.
 Perhaps the tyrannical ambitions of Barack Obama will occasion a rethinking of the social-justice agenda.
 The ball is now in the court of Archbishop Timothy Dolan of New York, who has welcomed the President's gesture without indicating whether it is adequate.
 Upon reflection, he can accept the fig leaf that President Obama has offered him.
 Or he can put Sister Keehan and her supporters in their place and fight.
 If he wants to regain an iota of the moral authority that the Church possessed before 1973, he will do the latter.
 The hour is late.
 Next time, the masters of the administrative entitlements state won’t even bother to offer the hierarchy a fig leaf.
 They know servility when they see it.

-UPDATE: Friday night, shortly after I posted this piece, the United States Conference of Catholic Bishops issued a carefully worded statement critical of the fig leaf President Obama offered them.
+UPDATE: Friday night, shortly after I posted this piece, as Anne Coletta pointed out in Comment 5 below, the United States Conference of Catholic Bishops issued a carefully worded statement critical of the fig leaf President Obama offered them.
 In the meantime, the Rev. John Jenkins, President of the University of Notre Dame, applauded "the willingness of the administration to work with religious organizations to find a solution acceptable to all parties."